 Globally, the number of international students at U.S. colleges and universities had the highest rate of growth in 35 years, increasing by ten percent to a record high of 974,926 students in the 2014/15 academic year.
 The United States hosts more of the world’s 4.5 million globally mobile college and university students than any other country in the world, almost double the number hosted by the United Kingdom, the second leading host country.

 The report also found the number of U.S. students studying abroad increased by five percent in 2013/14, the highest rate of growth since before the 2008 economic downturn.
 While study abroad by American students has more than tripled in the last two decades, reaching a new high of 304,467, still only about 10 percent of U.S. students study abroad before graduating from college.

-The release of the new data marks the celebration of International Education Week (IEW), a joint initiative of the US.
+The release of the new Open Doors data marks the celebration of International Education Week (IEW), a joint initiative of the US.
 Department of State and the US.
 Department of Education to prepare Americans for a global environment and attract future leaders from abroad to study, learn, and exchange experiences in the United States.
-The statistics reported in IIE’s document how internationalized U.S. higher education has become, with a large growth in student mobility at host and sending institutions representing all types of colleges and universities and located across the United States.
+The statistics reported in IIE’s Open Doors document how internationalized U.S. higher education has become, with a large growth in student mobility at host and sending institutions representing all types of colleges and universities and located across the United States.

 “We are excited to see that record numbers of students are taking advantage of international education opportunities, and we applaud the efforts of US. higher education as we work together to increase the number of American students who study abroad,” said Evan Ryan, Assistant Secretary of State for Educational and Cultural Affairs at the US.
 Department of State.
 “It is critical that we continue to make study abroad more accessible.
 These exchanges strengthen ties between the United States and countries around the world.
 By increasing accessibility to study abroad, we are investing in our future and providing a forum to solve global challenges.”